James Botham

 James Ian Botham (born 22 February 1998) is a Welsh professional rugby union player who plays as a flanker for United Rugby Championship club Cardiff and the Wales national team.

 Early life

 The grandson of all-round cricketer Ian Botham, James was born in Cardiff while his father Liam Botham was playing for Cardiff RFC as a wing.
 After his father moved to Newcastle Falcons for the 2000–01 season, James was educated at Sedbergh School, a boarding school in Cumbria.

 Club career

 Cardiff

 Botham joined the Cardiff academy in 2016, and in the 2018–19 season started making appearances for the senior team, initially in the Anglo-Welsh Cup, and then debuted in the Pro14 against Connacht Rugby.
 Botham signed his first professional contract with Cardiff in March 2019.

-Botham was selected as Man of the Match against the Dragons on 26 December 2020.
+Botham was selected as player of the match against the Dragons on 26 December 2020.

 Botham signed a contract extension on 25 April 2024.
+He signed a further extension on 26 March 2026.